GB Railfreight: FirstGroup era

+Europorte era

 During May 2010, FirstGroup announced that it was putting the business up for sale; various companies, including Europorte, Freightliner and SNCF, were reportedly interested in acquiring First GBRf.
 On 1 June 2010, it was announced that it had been purchased by Europorte.
 Following the acquisition by Europorte, the company reverted to its original name and a revised version of the original livery.

 In February 2011, GBRf commenced operation of rail traffic at Cardiff Tidal/Tremorfa Works.
 In 2012, GBRf commenced a ten-year contract to operate the 43 mi rail network at Sahavirirya Steel Industries Lackenby steelworks, Teesside.

 During 2013, GB Railfreight were contracted to deliver Class 700 EMUs, constructed by Siemens in Krefeld, Germany, from the Channel Tunnel; the firm was also contracted to haul Class 800/801s high speed trains.
 For the latter contract, GBRf provided trains crews during the testing process, as well as hauling the sets.

 In April 2015, GB Railfreight commenced a contract from Serco to haul the Caledonian Sleeper.
 Class 92s haul it from London Euston to Edinburgh Waverley/Glasgow Central with rebuilt Class 73/9s to haul it from Edinburgh to Aberdeen, Inverness and Fort William.
 During early 2019, GBRf worked closely with Wabtec and Serco to prepare for the launch of the new Mark 5 carriages for the Caledonian Sleeper.

-In October 2016, the business was purchased by the global investment firm EQT Partners, after which its operations were aligned with its Hector Rail subsidiary internationally.
+In October 2016, the business was purchased by the global investment firm EQT AB, after which its operations were aligned with its Hector Rail subsidiary internationally.
 At the time of the acquisition, GB Railfreight reportedly operated in excess of 1,000 trainloads of freight per week, moving roughly 15% of the UK’s rail freight, and had a forecast annual revenue of £125 million.

-During September 2019, EQT Partners announced it had agreed to sell GB Railfreight to another investment company, Infracapital; the transaction was completed one month later.
+During September 2019, EQT AB announced it had agreed to sell GB Railfreight to another investment company, Infracapital; the transaction was completed one month later.
 At the time of the sale, GBRf was reportedly the third largest freight company operating in the UK, moving roughly 23% of all rail freight, had a turnover of more than £200 million per year and had in excess of 900 employees.

 On 9 April 2021, GBRf opened their new office in Peterborough; the building houses the company's Operations departments, its 24-hour control centre, and undertakes training using onsite simulators; in the latter aspect, there are ambitions to become a major provider of training for train drivers and managers across the whole rail sector.

+In September 2024, GBRf opened a new maintenance facility for its Class 66, Class 69 and Class 73 locomotives at its site in Tonbridge, Kent.